 Common Types of Commercial Properties in Your Service Area

 There are a few easy ways to research the common types of commercial properties in your service area.
 First, conduct a general Google search.
 Search for CRE agencies, property management companies, and buildings that are for sale and lease.
 Similarly, perform a search on Loopnet.com, which is Zillow.com of CRE in the U.S. and Canada.
-When reviewing the different listings, pay close attention to the repeated property types (i.e., retail, pad sites, office, industrial, etc.) and their specific locations.
-Also, pay close attention to the details provided about each property (i.e., square footage, listing agent, zoning, building use and occupancy, etc.).
-The last item is especially useful information when pricing jobs.
+When reviewing the different listings, pay close attention to the repeated property types (i.e., retail, pad sites, office, industrial, etc.) and their specific location.
+Also, pay close attention to the details provided about each property (i.e., square footage, trends related to building features and systems, listing agent, zoning, building use and occupancy, etc.).
+The property details and trends are especially useful information when pricing jobs.

 During your research, you may decide to set up alerts on Google and Loopnet.com for new CRE listings, plus businesses that are moving, closing, or hosting a grand opening.
 Such alerts will help you monitor current and future trends for your market.
 This is also worthwhile because many of these properties will require an inspection as part of a pending real estate transaction or for developing a preventative maintenance plan.